CristianHGitHub/Group-Project-InCollege/README.md

 - **Messages Menu**: Accessible from the main post-login menu
   - `Send a New Message`: Send a message to a connected user
-  - `View My Messages`: View received messages (currently under construction)
+  - `View My Messages`: View all messages received in your inbox
   - `Go Back`: Return to main menu

 - **Connection Validation**: Users can only send messages to established connections